-

 • Collar and leash or carrier.
 No animal will be allowed to leave our facility without being leashed or confined to a carrier.

-All fines must be paid in order to reclaim your pet.
+All fines must be paid to reclaim your pet.

 Animal Care and Control has my pet but hasn’t taken it to impoundment yet.
 Can I reclaim on the spot?